kaiulrich/kulrich_CarND-Advanced-Lane-Lines/README.md

 * **Advanced Lane Finding.ipynb:**  Notebook contains all code to produce the result video and the pictures of this README
 * **camera_cal:** This folder contains the pictures of the camera calibration
 * **output_images:** This folder contains all pictures used in this README
-* **test_images:** This folder contains all pictures to test image preprozessing and calculations.
+* **test_images:** This folder contains all pictures to test image preprocessing and calculations.
-* **project_video.mp4** The original video to prozess and find the lines.
+* **project_video.mp4** The original video to process and find the lines.
-* **project_video_output.mp4** The prozessed video with lines and displaying lines and curve calculations.
+* **project_video_output.mp4** The processed video with lines and displaying lines and curve calculations.

 ---
 ### 1. Camera Calibration

 Every camera produces pictures with its individual [distortion](https://en.wikipedia.org/wiki/Distortion_(optics)).
-So it is necessary to calibrate the "camara" with chaessboard images.
+So it is necessary to calibrate the "camara" with chessboard images.

-The code for this step is contained in the first code cell of the IPython notebook located in the notbook in the Chapter "1.
+The code for this step is contained in the first code cell of the IPython notebook located in the notebook in the Chapter "1.
 Camera Calibration"

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `corners` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 Not on all images the chessboard corners were detected.
 Some images need smaller patterns to be detected.
 So first I tried to detect the corners with a (9, 6) pattern.
-If the pattern not has been found I tryed a (9, 5) pattern.
+If the pattern  has not been found I tryed a (9, 5) pattern.

 ![alt text][chessboard_marked]

 ---
 ### 2. Undistorting

 I then used the output `obj_points` and `img_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result.
-See notbook in the Chapter "2.
+See notebook in the Chapter "2.
 Camera Calibration"

 ![alt text][undistorted]